 Circle Line Sightseeing Cruises | Hudson and East Rivers

 Circle Line Sightseeing Cruises offers 90-minute Landmark Cruises well into November, where you can view the Empire State Building, Statue of Liberty and other iconic spots from a new and unique angle.

-Take a relaxing and historical Daytime Tour or Sunset Cruise any day of the week, excluding Tuesdays.
+Take a relaxing and historical Daytime Tour or Sunset Cruise.
 Cruises are narrated and last about 50 minutes.
 You’ll explore the Providence Harbor and River, Riverwalk, Waterplace Park and Fox Point Hurricane Barrier.

-For something a little more spooky, take a Haunted Boat Tour on every Wednesday evening in October.
+For something a little more spooky, take a Haunted Boat Tour.
 You’ll witness the century-old parks of downtown and may even be visited by a specter.

 Whichever fall foliage cruise you choose to take, the leaves are sure to impress.